patrickpichler/of_bees_and_runtime_security/talk.md

     -O2 -o hello.bpf.o -c hello.bpf.c
 ```

 This will leave us with a `hello.bpf.o` file.
-To look at the bytecode we can leverage
+To look at the bytecode we can call `llvm-objdump`
-`llvm-objdump` with the following command
+with the following command

 ```sh
 llvm-objdump-14 --section xdp hello.bpf.o -d